![]() |

 Batu Hijau ...........
 Sun.
 2 to Tue.
 4 May, 2004.

 The Batu Hijau porphyry copper-gold deposit is located on the south-western corner of the island of Sumbawa in central Indonesia.
-It is a joint venture between the Sumitomo controlled Nusa Tengarra Mining Corporation of Japan and PT Pukuafu Indah.
-Newmont is the operator and holds a 45% equity in the mine.
+Following sale of the controlling interests held by Newmont and Sumitomo in late 2016, the deposit is controlled by PT Amman Mineral Nusa Tenggara.

 The deposit lies within the east-west trending Sunda-Banda magmatic arc at the convergent intersection of the Australian-Indian and the Eurasian plates.
 The northern half of Sumbawa is occupied by recent volcanoes, while the southern segment, where Batu Hijau is located, comprises oceanic crust overlain by low K calc-alkaline to weakly alkaline andesitic volcanics and volcaniclastics, associated intermediate intrusives and minor shallow marine sediments and limestones.
 In the mine area the sequence is represented by andesitic volcanic lithic breccias, volcaniclastic sandstones and mudstones and hypabyssal porphyritic andesites, with a younger thick sequence of quartz diorite in the east.
 Multiple tonalite porphyry intrusions were emplaced along the contact between the andesitic volcaniclastics and the quartz diorite.
 These tonalites, around which the mineralisation is zoned, are divided into the Old, Intermediate and Young Tonalites.
 Each has associated quartz veining and Cu-Au mineralisation, with the Old Tonalite having the highest grades and most intense associated alteration.
 The two following phases have progressively lower grades, vein densities and alteration.